avengers-p7/Avengers_P7_Documents/Application_CI/Design/04- Python CI Checks/Python Code Compilation POC .md

-# POC of Static Code analysis in Python
+# POC of Code Compilation in Python

 |   Author        |  Created on   |  Version   | Last updated by  | Last edited on |
 | --------------- | --------------| -----------|----------------- | -------------- |